Locally grown flowers from York, PA

 Summer: July- August

-Long day and high temperature loving flowers including varieties of cosmos, zinnias, foxglove, snapdragon, yarrow, statice, and basil.
+Long day and high temperature loving flowers including varieties of cosmos, zinnias, foxglove, snapdragon, yarrow, statice, sunflowers, and basil.

 Fall: September- October